oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 The 13 extra bytes used to format a 4 byte IP address as a dotted quad are useful for display purposes, but provide no information to the receiving application.
 Directly converting display-oriented JSON data to CBOR format does not achieve the conciseness for which CBOR was designed.
-Instead, information modeling is the key to effectively using CBOR and other concise data formats.
+Instead, information modeling is key to effectively deriving CBOR and other concise data formats from typical XML- or JSON-based specifications.

 \* *Note: all references to information assume independent uniformly-distributed values.*
 *Source coding is beyond the scope of this specification.*